 Assess new data to create a quality baseline.
 A repeatable process for statistical data quality assessment helps to augment the set of quality-measurement rules by checking source systems for potential anomalies in newly created data.
-Statistical and data profiling tools can scan the values, columns and relationships in and across data sets, using frequency and association analyses to evaluate data values, formats and completeness and to identify outlier values that might indicate errors.
+Statistical analysis and data profiling tools can scan the values, columns and relationships in and across data sets, using frequency and association analyses to evaluate data values, formats and completeness and to identify outlier values that might indicate errors.

-Done properly, these activities form the backbone of a proactive data quality assurance and management framework, with controls, rules and processes that can enable an organization to identify and address data flaws before they cause negative business consequences.
+Done properly, these activities form the backbone of a proactive data quality assurance plan and management framework, with controls, rules and processes that enable an organization to identify and address data flaws before they cause negative business consequences.
 In the end, fixing data errors and inconsistencies and making sure their root causes are dealt with will enable broader and more effective utilization of data, to the benefit of your business.